 Finding the Street Art of New York

-There is street art and graffiti all over New York and you could spend a lifetime seeking it all out.
+Street art is one of the best free things to do in New York and you can find it all over the city.
+In fact, you could spend a lifetime seeking it all out.
 But unless you live there, you’ll need to prioritize.
 This NYC street art tour features four specific places where you can find a high concentration of it.
 It covers Bushwick Brooklyn, the Meresole district in Brooklyn, the Lower East Side and the Museum of Street Art (MOSA) in the Bowery.

 Here’s a map that shows you the general locations discussed in this guide.
 You can use it to do a DIY tour of street art in New York…OR…you can take one of the guided tours mentioned below.
 Either way, get ready for some burnt retina because what you’ll find in New York is anything but boring.